CSCI-3308-CU-Boulder/203_5_F20/README.md

 Load Testing: We tested the load capacity of the amount of players able to join a game.
 Between our team members, we had 30-40 players join a single game instance and input their answers to questions.
 This was plenty of capacity for the intended use of the game.

-User Acceptance Testing: We hosted a game for classmates to join and they were able to successfully submit their answers to questions and enjoyed playing the game.
+User Acceptance Testing: We hosted a game for classmates to join and they were able to successfully submit their answers to questions and enjoyed playing the game from all around the country and the world.